-Weakley was the representative for Tennessee’s 3rd congressional district and was a Republican.
+Weakley was the representative for Tennessee’s 3rd congressional district as a Republican.
 He served from 1809 to 1811.

 From May 1809 to Mar 1811, Weakley missed 35 of 293 roll call votes, which is 11.9%.
 This is better than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.